parisamojtahedi/GuidomiaApp/README.md

 # GuidomiaApp
 Please note that repo does NOT include the pods.
-Please run "pod update" to run workspace project.
+Please run "pod install" to run workspace project.

 # Architecture: